 Our courses are five days long and run from Monday to Friday.

 Our tutors are chosen from amongst the finest performers and teachers in the UK.
 They are experienced in working with students of all ages, and combine immense technical knowledge and musicianship with the ability and enthusiasm to pass on their skills to the next generation of brass musicians.
-Because the courses are specifically for brass players, we can concentrate on a repertoire perfectly suited for those attending, and we can give them the instrument-specific attention and focus that they would not get on an orchestral course.
-They also get to play a lot more than they would on an orchestral course, rather than counting rests through seemingly endless string sections of music.
+Because the courses are specifically for brass or percussion players, we can concentrate on a repertoire perfectly suited for those attending, and we can give them the instrument-specific attention and focus that they would not get on an orchestral course.
+They also get to play a lot more than they would on an orchestral course, rather than counting rests through seemingly endless sections of music for strings.
 There are small ensembles, masterclasses, a competition, sessions in individual instrument groups, tutor demonstrations, and two hours of sport each afternoon.

-For those staying on a residential basis (usually about two thirds to three quarters of those attending our courses), there will be fun activities in the evenings: a quiz, treasure hunt and indoor or outdoor games sessions.
+For those staying on a residential basis (usually about two thirds to three quarters of those attending), there will be fun activities in the evenings: a quiz, treasure hunt and indoor or outdoor games sessions.
 Teenagers can join in these activities or choose to have a more relaxed, less structured evening.
 Some older children in The Workshop even choose to get in a little extra music practice.
 Either way, our aim is to have everyone happily exhausted by bedtime!

 The children learn in small ensembles with those of a similar ability, as well as in masterclasses in their specific instrument groups.
 There is a course competition in which everyone plays a piece they have prepared, and each day a tutor will perform a short piece and talk it through with the children.
 There will be sessions on particular aspects of brass playing, such as breathing; and on general aspects of musicianship, such as preparing for an exam or an audition (some of our tutors are ABRSM/Trinity examiners).